hujhax/austin-improv-wiki/Shows/Charles Dickens Unleashed.md

 ## Summary
 The show was a narrated longform, in the style of one of the earlier Dickens novels like *Oliver Twist*.
 The narrator was looking back on his early life, and following it through the sort of ups and downs one often saw in Dickens novels.

-The production included a Victorian-London set design from [[Performers/Kaci Beeler]], Dickensian costumes, and soundtrack cues with appropriate music from the era.
+The production included a Victorian-London set design from [[Performers/Kaci Beeler|Kaci Beeler]], Dickensian costumes, and soundtrack cues with appropriate music from the era.

 ### Show Structure
 The show opened with the cast all entering the theater and taking a tableau onstage over music.
 The last to arrive would be the narrator, who would welcome the audience to the theater, perhaps warm them up, and then ask for an occupation that someone might have in Victorian times.
 After this, the lights would go down, and the narrator would take a seat in the stage-left thrust at a table with an old lamp and a book.
 This was the book the narrator ostensibly was writing as he narrated; in actuality, it served as a place for the narrator to take notes on the developing action.